okx-code/rankupbook/src/Rankups-and-Prestiges/How-to-Prestiges.yml.md

 ```
 In this example, when a player completes B rank, they will be able to /prestige to P1.
 If you are using group-based rankups ([`permission-rankup: false`](../GitHub/Rankup3/config/Permission-Rankup.html), they will be removed from group B (the `from:` group), and added to the group A (the `to:` group) and the P1 group (the `next:` group).
 ## Message Me!
 Similar to customizing locale messages with `rankup:`, prestiges use the `prestige:` to customize messages per-prestige by following the same structure of the section by the same name in the locale.
-All message fields accept [config placeholders](../Config-Placeholders.md) and all [PlaceholderAPI](../GitHub/PAPI/Placeholders.html) placeholders! `prestige:` is not available in rankups.
+All message fields accept all [Placeholders](../Placeholders.md) including all [PlaceholderAPI](../GitHub/PAPI/Placeholders.html) placeholders! `prestige:` is not available in rankups.

 ```yaml
 prestige2: # heading: